-The Hague is the capital of the South Holland Province, which includes other cities such as Delft, Wassenaar and Leiden.
-All of these are located in close proximity to The Hague and many people commute into the city from these areas each day.
+The Hague is the capital of the province of South Holland, which includes cities such as Leiden, Delft and Rotterdam.
+All of these are located close to The Hague and, given efficient public transport systems, many people commute into the city from surrounding areas each day.

 Below are of some of the most popular areas in The Hague.

-This central part of the city is close to shops, embassies, restaurants, cafés and green spaces.
+Centrum or The Hague Centre is the heart of the city.
+It houses everything from shops, embassies, restaurants and cafes to major attractions and green spaces.
 Accommodation options include luxury villas, historical buildings and modern apartments.
 Rental prices are high and reflect the area’s desirability, and space is limited, which makes parking a challenge.

-This area boasts large homes and plenty of open space, and it’s particularly popular among families.
-In addition to having access to lots of green spaces, residents of this district will also find that they’re within easy reach of the beach resorts of Kijkduin and Scheveningen.
+Another principal district, Haagse Hout boasts large homes and plenty of open space, and it’s particularly popular among expat families.
+Bezuidenhout and other neighbourhoods within Haagse Hout may be quiet but have much to offer and are just as popular among young professionals as expat families.
+In addition to its access to green spaces, residents of this district will also find that they’re within easy reach of the beach resort of Scheveningen.

 Segbroek is a peaceful suburb located near a quiet section of beach.
 Houses are modest, rent is reasonable and there are lots of little shops, coffee houses and other amenities in the area.
 Active expats will enjoy taking hikes through the nearby forest.